The Cop in Blue Jeans: Production

 Juso had his purse stolen by thieves on Kawasaki motorcycles.
 This even led to Corbucci and him to develop a film about an "anti-snatch" squad.

-The sequels to the film, Assassinio sul Tevere, Delitto a Porta Romana, Delitto al ristorante cinese, Delitto sull'autostrada, Crime in Formula One and Cop in Drag had little to do with the crime genre, and grew more comedic with each film.
+The sequels to the film, Assassinio sul Tevere, Delitto a Porta Romana, Crime at the Chinese Restaurant, Delitto sull'autostrada, Crime in Formula One and Cop in Drag grew more comedic with each film.

 Release

 The Cop in Blue Jeans was distributed theatrically in Italy on 11 March 1976.
 It grossed a total of 2,013,807,160 Italian lire.
 Italian film historian and critic Roberto Curti stated that it was among the most profitable domestic productions of the year.
 The film was released on DVD by Raro Video in Italy.

 Reception

 From contemporary reviews, Scott Meek of the Monthly Film Bulletin reviewed a 75-minute edit of the film.
-Meek stated that the film had a fractured plot which "maybe largely due to the twenty minutes missing from this version, but it is doubtful if, even in its complete form the story would have been at all coherent" stating the film "is aimed, to an almost fetishistic degree, at the lowest common denominator of the young, male, Italian audience." and that film was far too full of "sexism, anti-gay jokes and dubbed American dialogue, mostly consisting of unimaginative terms of abuse."
+Meek stated that the film had a fractured plot which "maybe largely due to the twenty minutes missing from this version, but it is doubtful if, even in its complete form the story would have been at all coherent" stating the film "is aimed, to an almost fetishistic degree, at the lowest common denominator of the young, male, Italian audience," and that film was far too full of "sexism, anti-gay jokes and dubbed American dialogue, mostly consisting of unimaginative terms of abuse."